brandon-roy/GFLVproteomics/README.md

 # GFLVproteomics
 The full analysis pipeline of grapevine fanleaf virus infected N. benthamiana proteins.
 This analysis is part of a larger project investigating the symptomatic development of inter-veinal chlorosis as previously documented (Osterbaan et al. 2019).

+The published version of analysis in the Journal of Proteome Research can be found through this link: https://pubs.acs.org/doi/full/10.1021/acs.jproteome.3c00069

 The required files for running the "Protein Analysis 10.20.22.Rmd" file are listed below: